twinfoundation/blob-storage/packages/blob-storage-models/docs/reference/interfaces/IBlobStorageEntry.md

 > `optional` **blob**: `string`

-The blob in base64 format, if the includeContent flag was set in the request.
+The blob in base64 format, included if the includeContent flag was set in the request.